IU-PR/Capstone_project/content/docs/Groups/UnifAI.md

 that will detect speech in the microphone stream and, after a certain configurable threshold, this speech will be passed to the whisper model for transcription.

+{{< hint danger >}}
+**Feedback from Rustam**
+Yes, you can have a small function that converts the sound form the microphone into intensities, once this is above threshold it will be transcribed.
+Perhaps it makes sense to have a look on modern apps like ZOOM and others to try to find some clues about their way to do that.
+{{< /hint >}}

 **Lack of research:**\
 We are dealing with the problem that not so much research was done in real-time voice translation models.
 We need: real-time, multi-language, multi-speaker, voice cloning models.
 Preferably with